NabiWu/Chia/README.md

 <img src="https://user-images.githubusercontent.com/39606745/158277172-fb08d9f4-fa0b-4eef-b51c-f56e6fd4844b.gif" width="250" />

 ## Description
-DuoX is an IOS App, which is a Tinder-like online shopping and social platform based on a user’s geographical location.
+DuoX is an IOS App, which is a Tinder-like online shopping and social platform.
 To be more specific, users of our application are able to see card views(one at a time) of different items posted by other users living nearby.
 Our users can swipe right or left to show likes or dislikes towards the current item on the main screen.

 ## Features

-Basically, our application, DuoX, is a Tinder-like online shopping and social platform based on a user’s geographical location.
+Basically, our application, DuoX, is a Tinder-like online shopping and social platform.
 To be more specific, users of our application are able to see card views(one at a time) of different items posted by other users living nearby.
 Our users can swipe right or left to show likes or dislikes towards the current item on the main screen.

 Moreover, each user has a list of the items he or she has liked.
 Each user can be either seller or buyer or both.
 For example, sellers can make posts about the items they are selling so that other users living just a few blocks away are able to see them.
 Also, the items that users are swiping are not necessarily just items or merchandise, they could also be any social activities such as “playing cards”, “go hiking”, “go fishing”, etc.